Describe your building

 Maipú 268.8 38.4 422.4 345.6

 Use the CSV output to prepare grant applications.
-Minvu requires a cost breakdown, subsidy request, and co-financing plan; attaching the calculator’s results demonstrates readiness.
-CORFO asks for projected insurance savings to justify the forgivable portion—our output provides the necessary figures.
+Minvu typically requires a cost breakdown, subsidy request, and co-financing plan; attaching the calculator’s results demonstrates readiness.
+CORFO often asks for projected insurance savings to justify the forgivable portion—our output provides the necessary figures.
 Municipal councils often allocate funds on a first-come basis, so showing net benefit helps secure votes.

 Limitations: actual eligibility depends on meeting socio-economic criteria (Tramos) and heritage status verification.
 Some communes require energy efficiency upgrades alongside structural work.
 Costs vary with contractor bids; include contingencies.
 Insurance discounts depend on negotiations with brokers like BCI or SURA.
 Nonetheless, this calculator clarifies the financial path to a safer building, empowering cooperatives to act before the next quake.